tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 - ✅ **As an admin**, I want to manage which services are available to each company so that I can customize client offerings
 - ✅ **As a user**, I want to see which services are available to my company so that I know what I can access
 - ✅ **As an admin**, I want to highlight active services for users so that they can easily identify available services
-- ✅ **As a user**, I want to filter services by my company's active services so that I can focus on relevant offerings
+- ✅ **As a user**, I want to filter services by my company&apos;s active services so that I can focus on relevant offerings
 - ✅ **As an admin**, I want to see a summary of company services so that I can track service distribution

 #### Completed Features
 - ✅ Company services management interface for admins
-- ✅ Visual highlighting of services active for user's company
+- ✅ Visual highlighting of services active for user&apos;s company
 - ✅ Company services summary card with active service count
 - ✅ Filter option to show only company services
 - ✅ Service assignment and removal functionality